SillyTavern/SillyTavern/.github/readme.md

 ## What is SillyTavern?

-SillyTavern is a locally installed user interface that allows you to interact with text generation LLMs, image generation engines, and TTS voice models.
+SillyTavern (or ST for short) is a locally installed user interface that allows you to interact with text generation LLMs, image generation engines, and TTS voice models.

 Beginning in February 2023 as a fork of TavernAI 1.2.8, SillyTavern now has over 100 contributors and 2 years of independent development under its belt, and continues to serve as a leading software for savvy AI hobbyists.